-Again, Figure 3 displays an unequivocal phase transition behaviour.
-As predicted, with a larger k the phase transition point has moved to the left at $P_t \approx 3.9$.
-The phase transition behaviour can be credited to the use of PSAT normal form and to the fact that, unlike in program (2), only Γ -consistent columns were generated in a small basis of size k + 1.
+Again, Figure 3 displays an unequivocal phase transition behaviour, with a phase transition point at $P_t \approx 3.9$.
+The phase transition behaviour can be credited to the use of PSAT normal form and to the fact that, unlike in program (2), only Γ -consistent columns were generated in a small basis of size k+1.
 The increase in efficiency is mainly due to the small basis, and also to the use of an efficient SAT solver to and to the smaller size of formulas submitted to the SAT solver than in the reduction algorithm.

-By generating large instances over the "flat zones" of Figure 3, we were able to obtain a satisfiable instance with n = 400, m = 400, k = 50 and decision time 0.76s; and an unsatisfiable instance with n = 200, m = 800, k = 100 and decision time 29.4s.
+By generating large instances over the "flat zones" of Figure 3, we were able to obtain a satisfiable instance with n=400, m=400, k=50 and decision time 0.76s; and an unsatisfiable instance with n=200, m=800, k=100 and decision time 29.4s.
 This gives an idea of the capabilities of the method.